-- Election of the following three nominees recommended by the Board of Directors to be Class III directors and to hold office until the fiscal 2018 Annual Meeting of Stockholders: Christopher T. Cook, Robert A. Rucker and William E. Watts. - Ratification of the appointment by the Audit Committee of the Company's Board of Directors of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015. - Approval, on a non-binding advisory basis, of the compensation paid to the Company's named executive officers (a "Say-on-Pay" vote).
+Election of the following two nominees recommended by the Board to be Class I directors and to hold office until the 2019 Annual Meeting of Stockholders: Chris R. Homeister and Peter J. Jacullo III.

+Ratification of the appointment by the Audit Committee of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016.

+'Approval, on a non-binding advisory basis, of the compensation paid to the Company's named executive officers (a "Say-on-Pay" vote).